 UX Design is the process of building products that enhance user satisfaction by improving the usability, accessibility, and overall experience.
 This can include product discovery, on-boarding, day-to-day usage, as well as aspects of branding, design, usability, and function.

 But what exactly does that mean?
 While UX (or User Experience) has increasingly become a widespread term over the years, it’s seemingly common for designers and companies to have varying definitions of UX Design and what exactly the work may encompass.

-To get to the bottom of this, we asked eight designers from different design teams ranging from creative agencies to large tech companies to describe what they do as a UX Designer and what UX Design means to them and their respective teams.
+So, yes, while it can be a bit confusing discerning the subtle differences between UX Design, UI Design, or Interaction Design, to give us a starting point on how to define UX Design and UX skills, we asked eight designers from different design teams ranging from creative agencies to large tech companies to describe what they do as a UX Designer and what UX Design means to them and their respective teams.

 Zendesk is a customer service and engagement platform aiming to make better experiences for agents, admins, and customers.
 Product Designer Nicolette Robichaud shares what UX work can look like for her on any given day:

 “My ultimate goal as a Product Designer is to make users’ lives more awesome by finding their pain points and solving for them, so everything I do day-to-day aims to push that goal forward.

 “At Zendesk, I work with a diverse cross-functional team (we even have a UX Content Strategist!), so I get to mix in the soft skills of UX design to bring these different perspectives together.
 Depending on the nature of the problem or how far along my team is in solving it, I might be testing a prototype with customers, facilitating a design session with my scrum team and other stakeholders, participating in a design critique or jam session, heads down mocking things up and prototyping, documenting design decisions.